Article

 Sweating is described as the most powerful autonomic thermoeffector, and evaporation is the main route for heat loss.

 That is a cooling system, not a direct fat-loss meter.
+A hotter room can raise sweat without proving a better body-composition outcome.

 Fluid loss can look like progress